- Which electorate am I in?

 Go to the AEC site to enrol or to change your details.

 Electorates 2012 election

-The electorate names of Brindabella, Ginninderra and Molonglo were again retained, as were the number of Members to be elected from each electorate.
-Five (5) Members of the Legislative Assembly for the Australian Capital Territory are still to be elected from each of Brindabella and Ginninderra and seven (7) Members from Molonglo, making the 17 Members in the Assembly.
+The electorate names of Brindabella, Ginninderra and Molonglo were again retained, as were the number of Members to be elected from each electorate: five (5) Members of the Legislative Assembly for the Australian Capital Territory are to be elected from each of Brindabella and Ginninderra and seven (7) Members from Molonglo, making the 17 Members in the Assembly.

 The change to the boundaries involved transferring the suburbs of Crace and Palmerston from Molonglo to Ginninderra.

-For the 2012 ACT Legislative Assembly election, Brindabella will be a five member electorate comprising the district of Tuggeranong (excluding the suburb of Hume), the Woden Valley suburbs of Chifley, Pearce, Torrens and Farrer and the southern remainder of the ACT.
+For the 2012 ACT Legislative Assembly election, Brindabella was a five member electorate comprising the district of Tuggeranong (excluding the suburb of Hume), the Woden Valley suburbs of Chifley, Pearce, Torrens and Farrer and the southern remainder of the ACT.

 The name "Brindabella" is derived from an Aboriginal word meaning "two kangaroo rats".
 For generations of Canberrans, Brindabella is the name associated with the mountain range which dominates the southern horizon of Canberra City.

-For the 2012 ACT Legislative Assembly election, Ginninderra will be a five member electorate comprising the districts of Belconnen and Hall (including the entire Village of Hall) and the Gungahlin suburbs of Nicholls, Crace and Palmerston.
+For the 2012 ACT Legislative Assembly election, Ginninderra was a five member electorate comprising the districts of Belconnen and Hall (including the entire Village of Hall) and the Gungahlin suburbs of Nicholls, Crace and Palmerston.